Pet Insurance in Canada. What You Need To Know.

 How Much Does Pet Insurance Cost?

 The price of your pet insurance premium can vary depending on the type of policy you choose, but it can also be affected by your pet.
-The three factors we mentioned above (deductible, annual payout and reimbursement percentage) are significant factors in the cost of your policy but age, breed, size, species, where the pet lives [or geographic location], and whether the pet is spayed or neutered will likely all play a part in determining how much your pet insurance costs too.
+The three factors we mentioned above (deductible, annual payout and reimbursement percentage) are significant factors in the cost of your policy but age, breed, size, and where the pet lives [or geographic location], will likely all play a part in determining how much your pet insurance costs too.

 Pet insurance companies have a lot of data on the likelihood of a specific type of pet experiencing health issues throughout its life – as well as the severity of those issues.
-Ultimately, the higher the possible risk the more likely you are to make a claim and so the more expensive the insurance policy will be.
-For example, pet insurance for a large, older dog will likely cost more than for a small, young dog because they are more at risk.
+Ultimately, the higher the possible risk the more expensive the insurance policy will be.
+For example, pet insurance for a large, older dog will likely cost more than for a small, young dog because they are more likely to need veterinary care.

 At PHI Direct each new eligible condition within the policy year that the condition takes place is covered.
 In future policy years, this condition is typically considered pre-existing and not covered.
 This approach to pet insurance coverage provides protection when unexpected health issues first arise and helps us to bring you a raft of great features as well while keeping prices lower than other providers.